Currencies#

 The currency base (or radix) is the number of unique digits used to represent a currency's minor unit.
 Most currencies in circulation are decimal, meaning their base is 10.

-There are still non-decimal currencies in circulation, such as the Mauritanian ouguiya and the Malagasy ariary.
+There are still non-decimal currencies in circulation, such as the Mauritanian ouguiya and the Malagasy ariary, which have a base of 5.

 Exponent#